RagnarLothbrok-Odin/StremioGuide/docs/addons/aiostreams.md

 # AIOStreams Addon

 AIOStreams is the core hub of this setup.
-It aggregates sources, integrates your debrid provider, manages catalogs, and centralizes configuration-so you get a powerful experience with a single addon.
+It aggregates sources, integrates your debrid provider, manages catalogs, and centralizes configuration — so you get a powerful experience with a single addon.

 :::: tip Core Addon
 One addon, many capabilities: discovery, streaming, debrid integration, search, formatting, and more.